Alexander Robin Baker

 Alexander Robin Baker continues his vocal studies, now as a tenor, with David Pollard, making debuts during 2019 / 2020 with Opera North as Michelis The Greek Passion, a performance recorded and broadcast by BBC Radio 3, and with Scottish Opera as Myfannia Trump in Aberdeen.

-Since creating the role of Father / Other Father in Coraline, he has worked regularly with Mark-Anthony Turnage and in Summer 2022 he makes his debut with Opera Holland Park as Don José Carmen.
+Since creating the role of Father / Other Father in Coraline, he has worked regularly with Mark-Anthony Turnage.
+In Summer 2022 he made his debut with Opera Holland Park as Don José Carmen, which he will also cover for English National Opera and sing for Trinity Orchestra, Harrow.
+Future engagements further include Messiah at the Hackney Empire, Verdi Requiem at The Sheldonian Theatre, Oxford, and in Truro Cathedral and A Gala Celebration of Gilbert & Sullivan on tour with Tarantara!

 Please note that this biography is not to be used for programmes.
 Current information is available on request.